KevinCarpricorn/EchoAlign/README.md

 This repository is the official implementation of [Can We Treat Noisy Labels as Accurate?](https://arxiv.org/abs/2030.12345).

-> Noisy labels significantly hinder the accuracy and generalization of machine learning models, particularly due to
-> ambiguous instance features.
-Traditional techniques that attempt to correct noisy labels directly, such as those using
-> transition matrices, often fail to address the inherent complexities of the problem sufficiently.
-In this paper, we
-> introduce EchoAlign, a transformative paradigm shift in learning from noisy labels.
-Instead of focusing on label
-> correction, EchoAlign treats noisy labels ($\tilde{Y}$) as accurate and modifies corresponding instance features ($X$)
-> to achieve better alignment with $\tilde{Y}$.
-EchoAlign's core components are (1) EchoMod: Employing controllable
-> generative models, EchoMod precisely modifies instances while maintaining their intrinsic characteristics and ensuring
-> alignment with the noisy labels.
-(2) EchoSelect: Instance modification inevitably introduces distribution shifts between
-> training and test sets.
-EchoSelect maintains a significant portion of clean original instances to mitigate these shifts.
-> It leverages the distinct feature similarity distributions between original and modified instances as a robust tool for
-> accurate sample selection.
-This integrated approach yields remarkable results.
-In environments with 30\%
-> instance-dependent noise, even at 99\% selection accuracy, EchoSelect retains nearly twice the number of samples
-> compared to the previous best method.
-Notably, on three datasets, EchoAlign surpasses previous state-of-the-art
-> techniques with a substantial improvement.
+>Noisy labels present a significant challenge to the accuracy and generalization of machine learning models, especially when they originate from ambiguous instance features.
+Traditional methods for directly addressing noisy labels, such as those using transition matrices, often fail to adequately capture label noise caused by ambiguous features.
+In this paper, we propose EchoAlign, a paradigm shift in learning from noisy labels.
+Rather than correcting noisy labels, EchoAlign treats noisy labels ($\tilde{Y}$) as accurate and modifies the corresponding instance features ($X$) to achieve better alignment with $\tilde{Y}$.
+The EchoAlign framework has two primary components: 1) EchoMod utilizes controllable generative models to modify instances $X$ while preserving intrinsic characteristics.
+2) EchoSelect mitigates distribution shifts by retaining a substantial portion of original, correctly labeled instances.
+EchoSelect further enhances selection accuracy by leveraging feature similarity distributions.
+Across three datasets, EchoAlign significantly outperforms state-of-the-art methods, especially in high-noise scenarios, showcasing both superior accuracy and robustness.
+In settings with 30\% instance-dependent noise, EchoSelect retains nearly twice as many samples as previous methods at 99\% selection accuracy, demonstrating the observed improvements.

 ## Requirements